graded-cs-resources/IB-Computer-Science-Notes/unit2/01_Programming_with_objects.md

-# Objects - Helping Programs get Large
+# Introduction to Objects and Classes

 Imagine you are writing a simple note-keeping app.
 You want to be able to use the app to create notes with different content and background colors.